 - If items are no longer in usable condition, recycle them.
 Recycling is available throughout Wisconsin for many plastics, paper, glass and metal items.
 Some communities and retailers have drop-off sites for recycling materials you can't throw in your usual bin, such as plastic plant pots and running shoes.
 For more information on what can be recycled in your community, and where to recycle other materials, see Recycle More Wisconsin.

 - Recycle old electronics like computers, printers and cell phones.
-E-Cycle Wisconsin, a new DNR program, makes recycling electronics easier by providing a list of collection locations across the state for items like computers, printers, cell phones and more.
+E-Cycle Wisconsin provides a list of collection locations across the state .
 See a list of collection sites and more information on E-Cycle Wisconsin.

 - If you will be getting rid of any large appliances, check with your local recycling program to find out if you need a special permit or pick-up registration for the appliance to be recycled.